-Most importantly, please view the recorded J-1 Scholar Orientation below as soon as possible.
-You are required to view this orientation to receive important information regarding maintaining your J-1 non-immigrant status during your program.
-You will be required to attest that you have viewed the orientation when you complete the Researcher Confirmation of Arrival e-Form.
+Most importantly, please be sure to complete your online J-1 Scholar Orientation in Homebase as soon as possible.
+You will receive instructions for accessing the orientation with your DS-2019 approval email.
+You are required to complete this orientation to receive important information regarding maintaining your J-1 non-immigrant status during your program.
+This orientation must be completed in order to OGS to validate your SEVIS record after you arrive in the U.S. and complete your Researcher Confirmation of Arrival e-Form.